ngnquanq/obsedian/Data Science/MLOps/Coursera DevOps/3 - Introduction to Containers w Docker, Kubernetes and OpenShift/Week 2/Introduction to Kubernetes.md

 ## What is Kubernetes?
-- An open source containerization orchcestration platform
+- An open source containerization orchestration platform
 - Easily portable across clouds and on-premises
 - Includes a growing ecosystem of projects, products and partners
-- Facilitates declaraitve management
+- Facilitates declarative management

 ## What Kubernetes is not
 - Is not a traditional, all-inclusive platform as a service (PaaS)
 - Is not rigid or opinionated but a flexible model that supports a diverse variety of workdloads and containerized applications
 - Does not provide CI/CD pipelines to deploy source code or build applications
-- Does not presribe logging, monitoring, or alerting
+- Does not prescribe logging, monitoring, or alerting
 - Does not provide built-in middleware, databases, or other services

 ## Kubernetes concepts